 Walk amid the unique primeval forest and vast bogs of Patvinsuo National Park, which you’re sure to remember.
 Finland is well-known for its “mire” ecosystems.
 Mires, also called peatlands and wetlands, can be divided into two kinds in Finland: raised bogs with thick layers of peat (3–6m deep) and aapa mires with wetter, sedge-dominant habitat (peat layers 0.5–3m deep).
 Patvinsuo is where the north meets the south, so you’ll find a combination of raised bogs typical of the south and aapa mires typical of the north.
 Raised bogs rely on rainwater for nutrients, whereas aapa mires rely on the mineral soil for nutrients from groundwater or runoff from surrounding areas.
 Learn about the ecology as you wander through this unique landscape.

 Drive south towards Rantasalmi, stopping en route to explore the scenery and search for wildlife in the forests and along the lakes and bogs.
 End the day relaxing at and enjoying all the comforts your hotel has to offer.

 Enjoy a boat trip in Linnansaari National Park on Lake Saimaa, the largest lake in Finland and the fourth largest natural freshwater lake in Europe.
 A local guide will accompany you to find the rare, endemic, and endangered Saimaa ringed seal.
 Together with birds such as the black-throated loon, common goldeneye, and red-breasted merganser, this will be a wonderful end to your Finland safari.

-Depending on your flight schedules, you may spend the morning with a short excursion before your flight home or continue exploring the Arctic on our expedition to Franz Josef Land.
+Depending on your flight schedules, you may spend the morning with a short excursion before your flight home or continue exploring the Arctic on our Franz Josef Land expedition.